Disruption at major city rail station as ScotRail warns of cancellations and delays

-Edinburgh trains: Disruption at Edinburgh Waverly as ScotRail warns of cancellations and delays for passengers
+Edinburgh trains: Disruption at Edinburgh Waverley as ScotRail warns of cancellations and delays

-ScotRail is warning of travel disruption at Edinburgh Waverly amid ongoing signalling problems.
+ScotRail is warning of travel disruption at Edinburgh Waverley amid ongoing signalling problems.

 The train operators posted on X to say passengers travelling through the station may face cancellations or delays to services following an earlier failure of the electrical supply.